hashicorp/serf/website/source/docs/agent/options.html.markdown

   version.
 This should be set only when [upgrading](/docs/upgrading.html).
   You can view the protocol versions supported by Serf by running `serf -v`.

-* `-role` - The role of this node, if any.
+* `-role` - **Deprecated** The role of this node, if any.
 By default this is blank or empty.
   The role can be used by events in order to differentiate members of a cluster that may have different functional roles.
 For example, if you're using Serf in a load balancer and web server setup, you only want to add web servers to the load balancers, so the role of web servers may be "web" and the event handlers can filter on that.
+This has been deprecated as of version 0.4.
+Instead "-tag role=foo" should be used.
+The role can be changed during a config reload

 * `-rpc-addr` - The address that Serf will bind to for the agent's  RPC server.
   By default this is "127.0.0.1:7373", allowing only loopback connections.